ATI TEAS 7 English and Language Usage Test Practice (2025)

 Specific Skill: Understanding comma usage in introductory phrases.
 The question tests the knowledge of when to use a comma after an introductory phrase.

-TEAS English Usage Convention of Standard English Question 2
+TEAS English Language Usage Question 2

 Which of the following sentences correctly uses punctuation?